Historical Review of the United Church of Christ of California 1866 – 2025

 1982 – The Wilson property south of the church was purchased.
 The tape ministry was established.

-1991 – 125th anniversary of the church was celebrated.
+1991 – The 125th anniversary of the church was celebrated.
 Rev. Jesse Pollman was the guest minister.

 1993 –On November 7, Rev. Gary Schulte assumed duties as pastor of the church.